Old Yeller (film): Cast

+Production

+Tommy Kirk later said "Fess Parker, at that time, was on the outs with Disney—I presume over money.
+This was simply his last contractual obligation and he only worked about three days on this film, but good, competent, professional that he is, he came in and did it.
+I think he helps the movie a lot. l liked Fess Parker very much; he was very nice to me."

 Comic book adaptation

 The film was adapted into a 1957 comic book published by Dell Comics.
 It was issue #869 of Four Color comic series, and was reprinted in 1965.

+In 1959 Japan also released a comic adaption, drawn by Leiji Matsumoto.
+It is considered very rare nowadays.

 Reception

 Box office

 During its initial theatrical run, Old Yeller earned $5.9 million in box office rentals from the United States and Canada.
 The film was re-released in 1965, and earned an estimated $2 million in domestic rentals.

-Critical reaction
+Criticism

-Bosley Crowther of The New York Times praised the film's performers and called the film "a nice little family picture" that was a "lean and sensible screen transcription of Fred Gipson's children's book."
+Bosley Crowther of The New York Times praised the film's performers and called the film "a nice little family picture" that was a "lean and sensible screen transcription of Fred Gipson's children's book".
 He further described the film as a "warm, appealing little rustic tale [that] unfolds in lovely color photography.
 Sentimental, yes, but also sturdy as a hickory stick."
-Time magazine felt the "action, in short, is exciting for everybody, but all too often the dialogue is only for the very young."
-However, they heralded the film as being "for the kids that adults will stay to enjoy themselves.
+Time magazine felt the "action, in short, is exciting for everybody, but all too often the dialogue is only for the very young", but they heralded the film as being "for the kids that adults will stay to enjoy themselves.
 Old Yeller propounds a major tenet of Disney philosophy: a dog should be a dog, and a boy should act like a man."

-Harrison's Reports wrote the film "is fine entertainment for all, even though it has a special appeal for the children."
-John L. Scott of the Los Angeles Times praised the two child actors for "their naturalness and ability", as well as Spike the dog, writing that he "may be well be the next movie star dog."
+Harrison's Reports wrote the film "is fine entertainment for all, even though it has a special appeal for the children".
+John L. Scott of the Los Angeles Times praised the two child actors for "their naturalness and ability", as well as Spike the dog, writing that he "may be well be the next movie star dog".
 In summary, he wrote that "[t]he production is not a great one; but it will bring families back to the theater."